MDM & GP Tips Blog

 Yes, I did.

 Remember: I’m an IT guy who does hard core demonstrations, so my needs are greater than some others.
-I need 32GB of RAM in my laptop, and SATA III and a lot lot more.
-Why the W520, specifically, and not another Lenovo (or Dell for that matter.)
+I need 32GB of RAM in my laptop, seriously fast hard drive and a lot lot more.

 Again: my set up is NOT RECOMMENDED for regular people.